ActiveState/blog-posts/upgrading-to-5.24.md

 discussion about whether to revise or kill the feature that has not yet been resolved.

-Smartmatch may return in a future release, but it will be in a simplified form if it does.
-For now, I would suggest removing the use of smartmatch (`given`/`when` and `~~`)from any production code before upgrading your Perl.
+Smartmatch may return as stable in a future release, but if so it will be in a simplified form.
+For now, I would suggest removing the use of smartmatch (`given`/`when` and `~~`) from any production code before upgrading your Perl.

 ### Importing from `UNIVERSAL` is Forbidden